owickstrom/wickstrom.tech/_posts/2016-04-23-software-evolution-without-fear.md

 From my experience these growing pieces of code doesn't get refactored out of the fear of introducing bugs.
-Invalid business logic, null pointer exceptions, various simple programming errors, concurrency bugs - a lot of things can go wrong if you try to break this mega-class into pieces and so we take the path of least resistance.
+Invalid business logic, null pointer exceptions, various simple programming errors, concurrency bugs &mdash; a lot of things can go wrong if you try to break this class into pieces and so we take the path of least resistance.

 It's just not about the lines of code and complexity.
 As a project evolve developers usually come and go.
 People quit their jobs or start working in